-Command Description Diagnostics entry SAVE_PROJECT The recent project (blocks and hardware configuration) is stored as "s7prog.wld" at the MMC.If the file just exists it is renamed to "s7prog.old".
+Command Description Diagnostics entry WAIT1SECOND Waits about 1 second.
+0xE803 WEBPAGE The current web page of the CPU is stored at the memory card as" webpage.htm".
+0xE804 LOAD_PROJECT The function "Overall reset and reload from MMC" is executed.
+The wld file located after the command is loaded else "s7prog.wld" is loaded.
+0xE805 SAVE_PROJECT The recent project (blocks and hardware configuration) is stored as "s7prog.wld" at the memory card.
+If the file just exists it is renamed to "s7prog.old".
 If your CPU is password protected so you have to add this as parameter.
 Otherwise there is no project written.
 Example: SAVE_PROJECT password 0xE806 FACTORY_RESET Executes "factory reset".
-0xE807 DIAGBUFF The current diagnostics buffer of the CPU is stored as "diagbuff.txt" at the MMC.
+0xE807 DIAGBUF The current diagnostics buffer of the CPU is stored as "diagbuff.txt" at the memory card.
 0xE80B SET_NETWORK IP parameters for Ethernet PG/OP channel may be set by means of this command.
 The IP parameters are to be given in the order IP address, subnet mask and gateway in the format x.x.x.x each separated by a comma.
 Enter the IP address if there is no gateway used.
-0xE80E CMD_END In the last line CMD_END is to be located.
+0xE80E SET_MPI_ADDRESS This lets you adjust the MPI interface on the value that follows the command.
+The setting is retained even after power cycle, firmware update or battery failure.
+With \$\infty\$ Chapter 5.14 'Reset to factory settings' on page 73 you get the default setting.
+0xE814 CMD_END In the last line CMD_END is to be located.
 0xE802